 Why?
 Brits are getting bigger: in 2015, 58% of women and 68% of men were overweight or obese.

 According to the NHS, obesity is linked to a number of potentially life-threatening conditions, including heart disease and stroke, some cancers and type2 diabetes.
 In fact, in 2015/2016, there were 525,000 admissions in NHS hospitals where obesity was recorded as factor. (source: https://www.gov.uk/government/statistics/statistics-on-obesity-physical-activity-and-diet-england-2017)

 Try: A smart scale which hooks up to an app, enabling you to track your weight loss goals and progress.

 “Rebecca Hussey, says: “It’s worth noting that tracking weight is much more than how heavy you are or what your BMI is.
 Muscle mass and body fat percentage are more accurate measures.
 Some who exercise may see their weight remain the same, or even go up, due to muscle mass weighing more that body fat.”

 - QardioBase – this smart scale and body analyser measures heart rate, water percentage, body, fat, bone mass and muscle mass to help you understand your body better and monitor your long term progress.
 It works with iOS 8.0 or later, Kindle, Android 4.4 or later, Android Wear and Apple Watch.

 - Fitbit Aria Wi-Fi Smart Scale – it automatically sends weight information to your computer and displays the data in an easy to read online graph.
 It works with Fitbit Trackers and the Fitbit App so you can set goals and use its Calorie Coaching function to achieve them.

-Exercises and for healthy back – AXA PPP
+Exercises for a healthy back – AXA PPP healthcare